 - How to remove release tucks and convert your pattern to a flat front

-- Inspiration, fabric ideas and optional ideas for customising your pattern (covered in this post!)
+- Inspiration, fabric ideas and optional ideas for customising your pattern (this post!)

 - Release tucks and darts